12 Work From Home Tips For Max Productivity

 There’s no doubt that working from home is a big change from the office.
 While some may have preferred the work-at-home life, others may have seen their productivity take a hit.

-Not to worry though.
-This guide will give you practical tips for setting up a home office, working from home productively, and insight into some work from home jobs that are available right now.
-Read on to find out everything you need to know about making this work from home era a success!
+Not to worry, though.
+This guide will give you practical tips for working from home productively, including carving out a designated workspace, eliminating distractions, and many more.
+Read on to find out everything you need to know about making this work-from-home era a success.

 “Don’t work where you rest,” Aly Saunders, a marketing copywriter for Alpine Electronics, advises.
 “I try not to work where I normally relax in my home.”

 While it may be tempting to do most of your daily work from the comfort of your bed or couch, it can be harder to get into a working mindset when you’re too relaxed.
 Stay professional – and upright.

 When you’ve worked in an office or a setting outside your home, you probably had a routine in place.
 You woke up at a certain time to get ready, drove to work, settled into your workday, drove home, etc. It was easy to fall into a routine simply because you had set work hours.

 When it comes to working from home, creating a routine can be a bit more difficult, and you have to be intentional about it.
 It’s important to maintain regular working hours that you devote to your job each day.

 Not only is working set hours important but so is the routine before you even start work.
 If you’re simply rolling out of bed and walking to your desk in the morning, you probably aren’t mentally ready to dive into work.
 Instead, wake up earlier like you would if you worked outside the home.

 Get dressed – even if it’s just a different pair of sweatpants – eat breakfast and do anything else you need to be both physically and mentally ready for the day.

 3. Set Boundaries With Family Members